tokkonopapa/WordPress-IP-Geo-Block/README.md

 #### Change log

 - 2.0.3
-    - **Bug fix:** Fixed an issue that blank black list doesn't work when matching rule is black list.
+    - **Bug fix:** Fixed an issue that empty black list doesn't work correctly when matching rule is black list.
     - **New feature:** Added 'Zero-day Exploit Prevention for wp-admin'.
       Because it is an experimental feature, please open a new issue at [support forum](https://wordpress.org/support/plugin/ip-geo-block